A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Numerical Experiments

 {We recall that the rule analysed in this paper uses the mid-point rule at level 1, and Clenshaw-Curtis grids thereafter (see \eqref{eq:grids}).
-By Remark \ref{higherorderk}, a better asymptotic decay of the relative error with respect to $k$ -- even for small $r$ -- can be obtained if we use instead the two-point Clenshaw-Curtis rule at level 1.
+By Remark \ref{higherorderk}, a better asymptotic decay of $E^{k,d, \ba,r}(f)$ with respect to $k$ -- even for small $r$ -- can be obtained if we use instead the two-point Clenshaw-Curtis rule at level 1.
 Results using this rule for the same case as in Table \ref{tab:2} are given in Table \ref{tab:3}.
-Here the relative error is observed to decay with $\mathcal{O}(k^{-1})$ when $r = 3$ and with $\mathcal{O}(k^{-2})$ when $r = 4$ and we observe several orders of magnitude improvement in accuracy for large $k$.
+Here $E^{k,d, \ba,r}(f)$ is observed to decay with $\mathcal{O}(k^{-2})$ when $r = 4$ although the behaviour for $r = 3$ has not stabilized yet.
+Overall we observe several orders of magnitude improvement in accuracy for large $k$.
 However we recall that the number of quadrature points grows more rapidly with dimension when the level 1 rule has more than one point and so this method may not be appropriate for higher dimensions.
-But if $d$ is not too big, this variation should be useful if accurate results for very high $k$ are required. }
+But if $d$ is not too big, this variant should be useful if accurate results for very high $k$ are required. }

 \paragraph{Example 4 - Robustness to variation in the elements of $\ba$.} Recall that integral $\cI^{k,d,\ba}(f)$ is only oscillatory in the $j$th dimension when $k \vert a_j \vert \geq 1$, and if this is not true then the standard quadrature rule (and not its Filon variant) is applied in that dimension.
 The standard rule is Clenshaw-Curtis when $\ell \geq 2$ and the mid-point rule when $\ell = 1$.
 Here we show that the algorithm proposed works stably when $k \vert a_j \vert$ passes through the value $1$ or when $a_j = 0$.
 In this example we consider examples with $\ba = (0.01,1,1)^\top$ and $\ba = (0,1,1)^\top$.
 In the first case $\cI^{k,d,\ba}(f)$ is not oscillatory in the $y_1$ direction unless $k\geq 100$ and in the second case it is never oscillatory in the $y_1$ direction.
 Results are in Table \ref{tab:4}.
-The method behaves robustly to the choice of $a_1$.
+The method behaves robustly with respect to the value of $a_1$.

 In the next example we illustrate the advantage arising when some dimensions of the problem are less important than others.

 \paragraph{Example 5 - Decaying importance of dimensions}

 { Here we consider the functions